vamseeachanta/teamresumes/cv/va_resume.md

 Sep 2017 to Dec 2020, Houston, TX and Remote

+- Implemented 50+ physics based algorithms in production environment:
+  - Implemented for multiple assets
+  - Logging to ensure data integrity for assets
+  - Clear insights into running status, asset status, failure reasons etc.
+  - Top class documentation and visualizations
-- Implemented real-time drilling analytics in production environment for a major shale integrated operator.
-Implemented following algorithms
+- Implemented real-time drilling analytics (20+ concurrent drilling campaigns) in production environment for a major shale integrated operator.
+Implemented following algorithms:
   - Bit position estimation
   - Torque and drag
   - Rig state identification
   - Dysfunction detections (stick and slip and buckling)
   - Time series data.
   - Implementation in edge computing and also production servers
+  - IoT (edge device) implementation
-- Implemented real-time production analytics in production environment to analyse the following
+- Implemented real-time production analytics in production environment (20,000 wells) to analyse the following:
   - Sucker rod pump dynacard analysis
   - ESP exceptions
   - Well Test Validations
   - Time shed analysis for well using well economics
   - Time domain data.
   - Implementation in edge computing and also production servers
+  - IoT (edge device) implementation

 ### Engineering Lead,  2H Offshore Inc

 Aug 2003 to Jun 2015, Houston, TX

-- Chevron - West Seno Bangka SCR and Flexible Riser Design
+- Chevron - West Seno Bangka Steel Catenary and Flexible Riser Design
   - Lead engineer responsible for front end engineering design of production rigid riser and flexible riser.
 An umbilical was also designed for controlling the Bangka wells.
   - Responsible for leading the installation analysis of rigid and flexible risers.
 Analysis is conducted to ensure acceptable installation response and determine the installation loads.
-- BP Macondo Riser Engineering Manager.
+- BP Macondo Riser Engineering Manager Detailed design.
   - Ability to perform in crisis.
 Lead engineering manager responsible for design of Macondo free standing riser system used for containment of 2010 oil spill in Gulf of Mexico.
 Design was accomplished in 8 weeks when compared to typical design duration of 3 years.
   - Involved repurposing of several existing assets (Toisa Pisces and HP-1) and components (Flexibles fluid conduits, riser pipe etc.) to achieve the design and installation in 3 months.
 - ENI Devils tower Spar TTR Integrity and life extension